itsluismario/Artezzanos/mapy/reminds.md

   TARDADO

 NECESARIAS:
-  - Fix video - FACIL

-  - Fix Openpay - TARDADO
-    Create a card or modify it

   - Forget passwords? feature - TARDADO

-  - Fiex error when you want to log in with a different account - MEDIO
+  - Fix error when you want to log in with a different account - MEDIO
+  - The cart does not update when you increase the number of the item - MEDIO

 NO TAN NECESARIAS:
-  - Adminstrator Page (¿Por qué? porque se pueden ver los pedidos en openpay) - TARDADO
+  - Adminstrator Page (¿Por qué se pueden ver los pedidos en openpay?) - TARDADO